 (Backchannel_Protocol (Usage In) (Type String) (List "None" "standard1.bci" "standard2.bci" "standard3.bci" "standard4.bci") (Default "standard1.bci") (Description "This Device can support back-channel training for multiple standards.")))

-Parameters Preamble, Data, Postamble, Max_Train_Bits, and TrainingDone are Reserved_Parameters that are solely for the purpose of enabling back-channel communication, in which a receiver provides information back to its associated transmitter in order to assist in optimizing that transmitter's equalization parameters, in the context of a particular industry standard.
+Parameters BCI_Version, Preamble, Data, Postamble, Max_Train_Bits, and TrainingDone are Reserved_Parameters that are solely for the purpose of enabling back-channel communication, in which a receiver provides information back to its associated transmitter in order to assist in optimizing that transmitter's equalization parameters, in the context of a particular industry standard.
 These additional back-channel Reserved Parameters are used only in a back-channel BCI file, using a .bci file extension.

 Parameters Preamble, Data and Postamble are used to describe the bit pattern sent from the transmitter to the receiver during the back-channel training.
 These three parameters shall be contained in a distinct section or branch within the Reserved_Parameters branch named “Training_Pattern” beginning and ending with parentheses.

-Also, a BCI file may contain additional parameters in the "Protocol_Specific" section.
+A BCI file may also contain additional parameters in the "Protocol_Specific" section which will be under the reserved root name “BCI”.
 This section is analogous to the "Model_Specific" section of an AMI file, and must abide by the same rules and syntax.
 The purpose of this section is to define the protocol-specific parameters that are to be passed back and forth between the Tx and Rx AMI models during the backchannel training process.
 Note that the Tx and Rx AMI models utilizing a particular BCI file must support the Protocol_Specific parameters defined in that BCI file.

+The EDA tool will construct a string for the parameters as per the rules defined under PROCESSING AND PASSING PARAMETER STRING RULES in Section 10A of this specification.
+If there are model specific parameters in the .ami file, the complete parameter string will include the parameter string from the .ami file and the .bci file with root name “BCI”.

 The BCI file provides all the information that a Model or the EDA tool needs and there is no need for the EDA tool to pass a parameter string to the AMI model like done for Model_Specific parameters in the .ami file.

+Parameter: BCI_Version

+Required: Yes for AMI_Version 6.0 and above, illegal before AMI_Version 6.0

+Descriptors:

+Usage: Info

+Type: String

+Format: Value

+Default: <string_literal>

+Description: <string>

+Definition: Tells EDA tool the version of the BCI file.

+Usage Rules: BCI_Version is required in the parameter definition files of AMI models which are

+written in compliance with the IBIS Version 6.0 or later specification(s).
+When required, this parameter shall be the first parameter defined in the Reserved_Parameters branch of the BCI parameter definition file.

 Parameter: Preamble